TOP

 55th Annversary Reunion

-Editor's note: Elmo has been instrumental in providing copies of various military orders, crew and personal photos from his collection pertaining to his service with the 39th Bomb Group for use on this web site, as well as loaning me several books to aid in the material for the site.
-Also, one of the latest being WWII Publications of "Yank" Pacific Edition and "Brief" which were published in 1945.
-Without his willingness to share this material and his personal accounts as well as the other member of the crew, P-7's section would much less than it is.
+Webmaster's Note: Elmo was one of the first 39ers (outside of the Association) I was in contact with (9 Dec.
+2000).
+For over 8 yrs Elmo has been instrumental in providing copies of various military orders, crew and personal photos from his collection pertaining to his service with the 39th Bomb Group for use on this web site, as well as loaning me several books to aid in the material for the site.

 Source: Elmo F. Huston